Uganda Gorilla Trekking from Kigali – Trekking in Bwindi Forest & Mgahinga Park.

 Volcanoes National Park

-For any tourist planning a gorilla trekking safari to Rwanda, this is the place to be.
-This national park is famous for its mountain gorillas, with an estimation of about 480 gorillas living within the park.
+If you dream of seeing gorillas in Rwanda, this is the place to be.
+Volcanoes is famous for its mountain gorillas, with an estimation of about 480 gorillas living within the park.
 There are 17 gorilla groups living in Volcanoes national park with only 10 gorilla groups available for tracking by tourists, while the other seven are for research purposes.
-Volcanoes National Park has its Headquarters based in Kinigi which is a small village located in the town of Musanze (formerly called Ruhengeri).
+Volcanoes Park has its Headquarters based in Kinigi which is a small village located in the town of Musanze (formerly called Ruhengeri).

 Gorilla in Volcanoes National Park